joelek/atlas/readme.md

 * Create EntityManagers in SchemaManager.
 * Cache decoded records on a per-transaction basis.
 Readable transactions may re-use caches.
 * Restrict filters and orders into proper record subsets.
+* Add statistics for stores, metadata and indices.
+* Investigate adding object, array and tuple fields.